Are you considering the benefits of remote work?

 We use Asana to schedule and assign all tasks and while everyone has their own, Asana helps us keep track of each other’s progress because there are always interdependencies within the team.

 We have daily standups to direct and navigate, as well as weekly reviews every Friday to ensure there are no delays that need to be communicated to the client.
 This process ensures that everything is trackable and it is always clear what’s been done and what hasn’t.
+Everyone is on the same page with the recurring tasks engine SaaS BPM – a tool that is at the center of the productivity and collaboration software set we use daily.

 Harness the Power of Tools